 RH GR3: Identification of genetic and epigenetic variation influencing gonadal function

-New research indicates that epigenetic regulation is affected not only by classical SNPs but also via direct microRNA.
-A micro RNA (miRNA) is a small non-coding RNA molecule.
-Epigenetics refers to a modification of DNA, protein, or RNA, resulting in changes to the function and/or regulation of these molecules, without altering their primary sequences.
+New research indicates that epigenetic regulation is affected not only by classical SNPs but also directly by microRNAs (miRNAs).
+A miRNA is a small non-coding RNA molecule.
+Epigenetics refers to a modification of DNA, protein, or RNA, resulting in changes of the function and/or regulation of these molecules, without altering their primary sequences.
 Nearly every aspect of biology is influenced by epigenetics, making it one of the most important fields in science.

 miRNAs are found in circulation and can serve as endocrine messengers like hormones as well as markers of disease.
 Hence, circulating miRNAs represent an intriguing new source of clinical information to be investigated in different endocrine diseases and cancer.
 Measurements of miRNAs can be used as a non-invasive diagnostic method to diagnose testicular cancer and potentially as a measure of gonadal function.

 The aim of this study is to investigate the influence of gonadotropin-related SNPs on male reproductive parameters and the potential of miRNAs and other small RNAs as markers of testicular cancer.

 A panel of ~100 genetic variants will be analysed in an existing cohort of 1,000 healthy Danish men.
 A subset of the SNPs will be tested on men with diverse andrological diseases like impaired semen quality, testosterone deficiency and testicular cancer.
 We have investigated SNPs nearby the gene coding for JMJD1C and found that these SNPs are associated with testis size and levels of SHBG, FSH, testosterone and inhibin B in healthy Danish men (Mørup et al. 2017).
 We also found an association between one of the JMJD1C SNPs and age at pubertal onset of boys.